Understanding Cumulative Bonus in Health Insurance Policies

 2. Policy Renewal on Time

 If you fail to renew your health insurance policy on time, you might lose your accumulated bonus.
 A few insurers offer a grace period (e.g., 30 days), but any lapse beyond this time period can lead to a loss of cumulative bonus.
-But any health insurance providers give the option to reset the bonus if they are not able to reach the maximum limit.
+Some insurers allow resetting the bonus if the maximum limit is not reached.

 3. Maximum Limit (Capping)